dmenezesgabriel/workflower/docs/workflow.md

 Workflow is defined on a `.yml` file and can contain multiple jobs.

 - Workflow name must be unique
-- Workflow file name must be the same of workflow name
+- Workflow file name must be the same of workflow name, if not won't load
+- If a workflow file has been modified, modifications will be applied on next cycle
+- If a workflow file has been removed, the scheduled for all it's jobs will be removed

   Example:

 ```yml
 version: "1.0"